CSS Style Guide

 The outer columns (1 & 11) are flexible margins that constrain the width of the layout once it’s wider than the maximum width (82rem).
 By including this area in the grid, we can specify content to align with the edges (such as full width sections with a different background colour).

-While you do not have to use the classes, (use a container set to ‘boxed’ with 9 equal columns grid layout), Elementor’s UI does not provide access to all of CSS Grid’s capabilities (such as column spanning, or specifying the same row to overlay elements).
+While you can also use an Elementor container set to ‘boxed’ with a 9 equal column grid, it does not provide access to all of CSS Grid’s capabilities (such as column spanning, or specifying the same row to overlay elements).
 By using classes, we can create layouts quickly that are consistent across the site, using the minimal amount of containers.
-Not everything can be done with classes however, some page elements will require custom styling that won’t apply anywhere else.

-To start, select the main container in Elementor:
+To start, select the parent container in Elementor:

 • Under Advanced > CSS Classes, add the class main-grid